rchakode/realopinsight/doc/sphinx/source/overview/concepts.rst

 Dashboard Management
 *************************************************

-This chapter introduces how RealOpInsight manages services and the dependency tree, alarm messages, as well as how it integrates with the underlying monitoring systems.
+Here, we introduce how RealOpInsight manages services and the dependency tree, alarm messages, as well as how it integrates with the underlying monitoring systems.

 Dashboard as a Hierarchy of Services
 ===============================================